angular-university/au-input/README.md

 # Angular Icon Inputs - Font Awesome and Material Design

-This module contains a couple of Angular Input box components that allow to add a SVG icon inside the input.
+This module contains a couple of Angular Input box components that allow to add a SVG icon inside an HTML input.

 All icons available on either the [Font Awesome](http://fontawesome.io) or the [Google Material Design](https://material.io/icons/) icon libraries can be used.

 The components have minimum styling and are themable, the styles are isolated and won't interfere in the page where they are deployed.